Rent a dumpster or hire a junk removal company?

 - You have at least 7 cubic yards or more of debris (roll-off containers typically start at 10 cubic yards, so if you only have 3 or 4 cubic yards of material, you're paying for more dumpster than you need)

-When a junk removal service makes more sense:
+When hiring a junk removal company makes sense:

 - You want someone else to load your debris